-Very few problems cause children to lose confidence in themselves as stuttering does.
-Kids, who are famous for questioning everything due to their untamed curiosity, completely stop talking in most cases when this speech impediment sprouts.
-The main reason for this lack of curiosity, hence the lack of communication, is because of the fact that other kids can often be cruel and inconsiderate.
-In time, the disfluent kid may also develop social anxiety, anger issues, and become aggressive.
-After that, even if the stuttering in children and toddlers goes away, other personality traits that were affected because of it may prolong and make life difficult for the disfluent kid.
+In time, the disfluent kid may also develop social anxiety, anger issues and become aggressive.
+Even if the stuttering in children and toddlers goes away later, other personality traits that were affected because of it may prolong and make life difficult for them.

-So how do we tackle such a detrimental health condition and help the affected kid cope with it?
+So a parenting guide to tackle such a condition and help the affected kid cope with it?
 For that, we first need to understand what stuttering in children and toddlers actually means.

 All toddlers go through a stage where they struggle to pronounce particular syllables or words.
-It usually happens when the toddler is between the age of two and five.
-As this is the time they first get to use their ability to speak, it is completely normal for them to experience an interruption in the flow of speech.
+It usually happens when a child is between the age of two and five.
+When they first learn to speak and communicate, it is entirely normal for them to experience an interruption in the flow of speech.
 Eventually, as the child gains proficiency in using the language, they stop stuttering.

-But some children stutter well after the age of five.
-Though there are numerous treatments available to alleviate this hindrance, doctors aren’t exactly sure what causes it.
-Some believe it is a miscommunication between the brain and the vocal muscles that create sounds, while others say it is genetic.
-When a kid stutters, it is highly likely that he/she has a close relative who also stutters/stuttered.
+But for some children, the stutter doesn’t go away even after the age of five.
+Though numerous treatments are available to alleviate this hindrance, doctors aren’t exactly sure what causes it.
+Some researchers believe it is a miscommunication between the brain and the vocal muscles that create sounds, while others maintain it is genetic.
+Since most of the time, when a kid stutters, they likely have a close relative who also does the same.

-- The first thing that should be done is regulating the rate of speech.
-When speed is minimized, words will not strain the child’s speech.
+The first thing that needs to be mentioned in this parenting guide is to regulate the rate of speech.
+When you minimize the speed of talking, words will not strain the child’s speech.
 Take a note of all the words you noticed your child is having a hard time with.
 Then sit with him and urge him to recite sentences in which you used those words.
-As much as the child needs to be patient, this method requires you to be calm and composed, too.
+Remember, parenting is all about keeping your cool.
+So as much as the child needs to be patient, this method requires you to be calmer and composed.

-- Do not correct your child when he is mispronouncing a word.
-Remember, stuttering happens, not because of the lack of knowledge but due to the misfiring of the brain.
-Don’t even tell the child to slow down or think before they speak.
-Just let them talk even if they make mistakes.
-The problem here is the flow, and you should help the child get that flow; however, you can.
-And sometimes, you have to tolerate the little errors they make.
+Do not correct your child when he is mispronouncing a word.
+Remember, stuttering happens not because of the lack of knowledge but due to misconnections in the brain.
+There is no need to tell the child to slow down or think before they speak.
+Just let them express themselves freely, even if they make mistakes.
+The problem here is the flow.
+So you should help the child get that flow however you can.
+And to do that, you have to tolerate the minor errors they make.

-- A family gathering can be used beneficially.
-Instead of resorting to TV or video games, you shall involve the child in family chatter.
+You can use a family gathering beneficially.
+Instead of resorting to TV or video games, try involving the child in family chatter.
 But keep in mind not to correct your child in front of anyone, and make sure you request your guests to do the same.
-This will inevitably have a negative effect on their self-confidence.
+If your child feels humiliated in front of people, it will inevitably have a negative effect on their self-confidence.

-- When the stuttering intensifies, for any reason, divert the child’s mind to something else.
-Like, have a toy handy.
+When the stuttering intensifies, for any reason, divert the child’s attention to something else.
+All Parenting guides suggest we keep a slew of things around us.
+So hand him snacks, or maybe even a toy.
 Make sure you don’t let the child know that you are doing it because of the stuttering.
-It should seem natural.
+Keep it natural.

-- Calm is contagious.
+Keeping calm is contagious.
 When a child struggles, let him recourse or rectify the heckle by himself.
-Provide your child with a lot of calm, especially when you take him/her outside.
+Instead, provide your child with a lot of support, especially when you take him/her outside.
 When you speak with your child, speak slowly and clearly.
-Not because they don’t understand, but your child should not feel alone when he speaks slow.
-This will help the child gain confidence in speaking in front of others, and gradually, they will learn to do it without you.
+Not because they don’t understand, but your child should not feel alone when he speaks slowly.
+It will help the child gain confidence in speaking in front of others, and gradually, they will learn to do it without you.